-Using an electric brush can help.
+Using an electric brush can be a big help.

-In light of the fact that nowadays people age 65 and up are more likely to have a larger number of natural teeth than ever before, the convenience and effectiveness associated with using a powered toothbrush can be a big aid in helping to adapt to and overcome their new brushing challenges.
+In light of the fact that nowadays people age 65 and up are more likely to have a larger number of natural teeth than ever before, the convenience and effectiveness associated with using a powered toothbrush can be a big aid in helping a person to adapt to and overcome their new brushing challenges.

 - Seniors with routine or typical brushing needs for their age group.

 - Those people who now have a significant amount of gum recession and exposed root surfaces.